Predators reach 1st Stanley Cup Final, oust Ducks in 6 games | New Country 923

-Now they’ve swept the West’s No. 1 seed in Chicago, downed St. Louis in six in the second round and then the Pacific Division champ in six games.
-Peter Laviolette became the fourth coach to take three different teams to the Final, and the first since the playoffs split into conference play in 1994.
+“We went through a tremendous amount of adversity the last 72 hours losing two key guys in our lineup,” Nashville defenseman P.K.
+Subban said.
+“I mean, I said it before earlier in the playoffs that this team’s got tremendous amount of composure.
+There is so much confidence in this dressing room what we can accomplish together if we play the right way.”

-“It feels so good,” Sissons said.
-“Listen to this crowd.
-Our fans are amazing, a great group of guys.
-We just believe in ourselves.
-That’s all it is.”
+They’ve swept the West’s No. 1 seed in Chicago, downed St. Louis in six in the second round and now the Pacific Division champs.
+Peter Laviolette is the fourth coach to take three different teams to the Final, and the first since the playoffs split into conference play in 1994.

 The Predators will play either defending champion Pittsburgh or Ottawa for the Stanley Cup.
 Game 1 is Monday.